-The property has been extended and altered in the past.
+The original property was demolished and rebuilt to the current design/layout and I am advise these works were undertaken around 1998.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.